Mount Arthur Reserve

 During spring the hills comes alive with bursts of colour from the gold Wattles, Pea Flowers (Dillwinia juniperina) in indigo, purple and red, Bugle Flower in purple clusters and the Bluebell (Wahlenbergia gracilis) provides a wonderful show.

-Maps of walking tracks available at Wellington Visitor's Centre.
+Maps of walking tracks available from the friendly team at Wellington Visitor's Centre.